 Understanding that wombats are marsupials

 If your child doesn’t know much about different types of animals yet, I’d suggest you learn a little bit about basic body coverings first.
-Here’s a great activity that gets your children learning about basic classification in a fun and interactive way.
+Here’s a great activity that gets your children learning the basics of animal classification in a fun and interactive way.

-Once they know these concepts you can teach them about different types of mammals, like marsupials.
-Teach them through books, watching videos or just chatting about it together.
-Marsupials are truly fascinating.
+Once your child understands these basic classification concepts you can teach them about different types of mammals, like marsupials.
+This is a great youtube video about Marsupials.
+They’re truly fascinating.

 Free Wombat Mask

-I’d highly recommend pairing your wombats masks with some wombat play.
-We built wombat burrows in your playroom and pretend to dig – womble about just like a wombat would!
+I’d highly recommend pairing your wombat masks with some wombat play.
+Build wombat burrows in your playroom and pretend to dig – womble about just like a wombat would!

-I think pretending to a wombat was the best fun of all.
+I think pretending to be a wombat was the best fun of all.